 Schedule FSchedule F is to be used only for farmers who are considered sole proprietors.
 Farmers who operate their farming business through a corporation or other business entity must report income and expenses on the appropriate business tax return.

 The key to preparing an accurate Schedule F is to keep excellent records of your income, crops, livestock, other assets, and various expenses.
-Farmers should use some type of accounting software, such as Quickbooks.
+Farmers should use some type of accounting software.

 Farmers should use top of the line tax preparation software, such as TurboTax Premier or TaxAct Deluxe.
 That's because you will need to utilize many advanced features, such as entering assets, tracking depreciation, accurately calculating your net profit or loss, and averaging your farming income using Schedule J. These advanced calculations cannot be handled by lower-end tax software, so you'll want to pick a robust tax software program.